reh3376/plc-gbt/docs/plc-file-conversion-howto.md

 ---

-## Validation Framework
+## Data Integrity Framework

-The **Validation Framework** provides comprehensive validation capabilities ensuring industrial-grade reliability and data integrity.
+The **Data Integrity Framework** ensures that the conversion process preserves all essential data and maintains consistency across the ACD↔L5X cycle.

 ### PLCValidator - Multi-Tier Validation